horihori2013/BS-Browser/README.md

-# Kiwi Browser
+# BS Browser

 ## Overview

 [BS Browser] is a fully open-source web browser for Android.

 BS is based on Chromium.
-Easily switch to Kiwi without having to painstakingly learn a new interface or break your existing browsing habits.
+Easily switch to BS without having to painstakingly learn a new interface or break your existing browsing habits.

-Among other functionalities, Kiwi Browser supports:
+Among other functionalities, BS Browser supports:

  - Night Mode (another implementation than Chromium)
  - Support for Chrome Extensions